 - Stage 1 - A dreamy light stage of sleep when we can be woken easily by a noise or movement.
 Usually lasts 5-10 minutes

 - Stage 2 - Slightly deeper, your body temperature begins to fall and heart rate begins to slow down.
-Lasts around 20 minutes.
+Lasts around 20 minutes

-- Stage 3 - This is the transition between light and deep sleep and our brain waves slow down.
+- Stage 3 - This is the transition between light and deep sleep and our brain waves slow down

 - Stage 4 - Deep sleep which will last about 30 minutes and return us to stage 3 and back again in a cycle that leads to stage 5 sleep.
-In this stage our body is thought to do the most repair and regeneration of cells.
+In this stage our body is thought to do the most repair and regeneration of cells

 - Stage 5 - This is known as REM sleep which we usually reach about 90 minutes after falling asleep.
 Increased brain activity leads to dreams and decreased physical activity protect you from acting out your dreams.
-The amount of stage 5 sleep that is possible reduces with age, babies will spend half of their time asleep in stage 5 sleep!
+The amount of stage 5 sleep that is possible reduces with age, babies will spend half of their time asleep in stage 5 sleep

-We will go through these stages in a cycle all night long.
+We go through these stages in a cycle all night long.
 However decreased comfort due to external factors can interrupt this cycle and wake you up.
 Scientific studies have shown that sleeping with wool bedding helps you gain 25% more deep regenerative sleep when compared to other bedding types, this means more stage 4 and 5 sleep which is important for health and cell regeneration, as well as an overall feeling of being well rested in the morning.
-You have to 'sleep it to believe it', read our testimonials and reviews to see how our customers feel about their switch to wool bedding.
+In fact, this is one of the main benefits of wool duvets.

 You'll notice that we don't give our wool duvets a set tog rating, and we have a very good reason not to!
-Tog ratings were invented in the 1940s along with man made fabrics and fibres as a measure of thermal resistance.
+Tog ratings were invented in the 1940s along with man-made fabrics and fibres as a measure of thermal resistance.
 Synthetics will provide a specific thermal value, one layer of polyester will insulate to x, two layers will insulate 2x, three layers 3x, etc...
 Today we associate tog with bedding and commonly assume all bedding should have a tog rating.
 However, wool fibres are far too clever for one single warmth rating when it comes to insulation.
-They evolved to keep sheep cool when it's hot and warm when it's notso that they don't just get hotter and hotter as their wool grows thicker and thicker.
+They evolved to keep sheep cool when it's hot and warm when it's not so that they don't just get hotter and hotter as their wool grows thicker and thicker.
 Wool fibres are naturally adapted to keeping you at a steady temperature - a perfect adaptation to take advantage of for our bedding!

 When you're cold the wool fibres trap air creating an insulating layer but when you begin to perspire wool helps you cool down by drawing moisture away from your skin helping you cool naturally.
 Feather, down and synthetic tend to trap this warm moisture creating a humid environment which in turn causes your body temperature to rise further!
 If we try to tog rate wool we find that the tog value will vary depending on temperature which gives us a range rather than a specific tog value, so on all of our duvets you'll see an approximate tog range.
 The warmer you get in bed the more the duvet will insulate at the lower end of this range and the colder you get the more it will insulate at the higher end of the range - it's the ideal way to keep a steady temperature for a peaceful night's rest!